Karthika3009/LibraryManagementSystemBackend/readme.md

 ## Installation

 ### Database Setup
-1. Install the provided SQL (Library_SQL.SQL) file in your MySQL Workbench.
+1. Install the provided SQL (LibrarySQL.SQL) file in your MySQL Workbench.
 2. This file contains the necessary database schema and initial data required for the Library Management System to function properly.

 ### Configuration
 1. Open the `pdf.java` file in your preferred text editor.
 2. Locate the following lines of code:
     ```java
-    private static final String pdfDirectory = "D:/jdk-11.0.2/Library/pdf"; //Change the Pdf Directory to your location
+    private static final String pdfDirectory = "D:/jdk-11.0.2/Library_v01/pdf"; //Change the Pdf Directory to your location
     private static final String pdfName = "hello.pdf";
     ```
 3. Modify the `pdfDirectory` variable to specify the directory where PDF files will be saved.